CPC Definition - Subclass B23K

 Attention is drawn to the following places, which may be of interest for search:

-For changing the physical structure of non-ferrous metals or alloys | |
+Changing the physical structure of non-ferrous metals or non-ferrous alloys | |

-Chemical coating, alloying or chemical coating of metallic materials | |
+Chemical coating of metallic materials or of materials with metallic materials | |

-Annealing crystalline material | |
+Heat treatment of crystalline material | |

 Laser treatment of semiconductor |